The Sopranos: Season 3 (2001)

 Following the "disappearance" of Richie Aprile, the return of the ambitious Ralph Cifaretto, having spent an extended period of leisure time in Miami, marks the third season.
 He renews a relationship with Rosalie Aprile, the widow of Jackie Aprile Sr. With Richie assumed to have joined the Witness Protection Program, Ralph unofficially usurps control over the Aprile crew, proving to be an exceptionally dexterous earner.
-While Ralph's competitive merit would seemingly have him next in line to ascend to capo, his insubordination inclines Tony not to promote him and he instead gives the promotion to the unqualified but competent Gigi Cestone, causing much resentment and tension between him and Ralph.
+While Ralph's competitive merit would seemingly have him next in line to ascend to capo, his insubordination inclines Tony not to promote him and he instead gives the promotion to the less qualified but competent Gigi Cestone, causing much resentment and tension between him and Ralph.

 Ralph ultimately crosses the line when, in a cocaine-induced rage, he gets into a confrontation with his pregnant girlfriend Tracee and beats her to death.
 This infuriates Tony, who had come to care for the girl, to the point where he violates the traditional mafia code by beating Ralph in front of the entire family.
 Bad blood temporarily surfaces between the two but is shortly resolved after Ralph apologizes.
 Cestone suffers a fatal heart attack, thereby forcing Tony to reluctantly promote Ralph to capo.

 After getting arrested at the airport for stolen airplane tickets that Tony gave her, Livia is set to testify against him in court.
 Before that can happen, Livia dies of a stroke and Tony has to deal with his complicated feelings surrounding their relationship.
 Junior is diagnosed with stomach cancer; following surgery and chemotherapy, it goes into remission.

 One night after work, Dr. Melfi is raped by a stranger in a parking complex.
 After police mishandle evidence, the suspect is released from custody without facing charges.
 Dr. Melfi struggles with the fallout of the assault and the notion that she could ask Tony to deal out his brand of justice, which she ultimately decides against.
 Meanwhile, Tony begins an affair with Gloria Trillo, who is also a patient of Dr. Melfi.
 Their relationship is brief and tumultuous.